marxhendrik/skullandbones/README.md

 the card.
 E.g. the "SearchCard" will show a searchbar and when clicked on it will expand and let you type and give suggestions.
 Do not expect anything to look especially well-designed though `;)`

-- [ ] Ui tests when design is closer to finished
+- [ ] ui tests when design is closer to finished